What am I selling? Math education

 If you are still giving out quizzes, as I am, surprise your students one day with a partner quiz or open note quiz, but don’t tell them until the day of the quiz.
 I did this the other day and you could visually see the weight and stress being lifted off of their shoulders.
 Some may think it’s not good to allow this type of quiz, but I find the opposite.
 Students take more time to discuss problems with their partner or go through their notes more thoroughly to be sure they are using the right process.
 At the end of the day, they will need to know this material for the final, so to ease the pain a bit, give them this little surprise.

 Whatever you do that makes your class fun and engaging, keep it up!
 Keep playing games, using student whiteboards, fun hands-on projects, stations, etc. If you weren’t doing any of these things…GAH!
 Get your little tail over to my FREE resource library with over 25 activities you can start using right now!
 If you can't find what you need there, you can always find tons of fun stuff on Kahoot, Blooket, or Teachers Pay Teachers!

 What do you and your students have to look forward to?
 Talk about those things.
 It could be their summer plans, course schedule for next school year, their interests, college, work, life, etc. I find that students enjoy these conversations and it takes their mind off of the present stress they have with final exams on the horizon.

 Looking for more ideas on how to keep students motivated, happy, and engaged the final days of the school year?
-Check out this blog post by Scaffolded Math and Science where other teachers share their tips and tricks.
+Check out this blog post by Scaffolded Math and Science or this blog post by Kacie Travis - The Efficient Classroom, where other teachers share their tips and tricks.